-Sale, Exchange, Retirement or Other Disposition of Senior Debt Securities Treated as Debt
+Sale, Exchange, Retirement or Other Disposition of Senior Debt Securities

 Upon the sale, exchange, retirement or other disposition of a senior debt security, a U.S. Holder will recognize taxable gain or loss equal to the difference, if any, between the amount realized on the sale, exchange, retirement or other disposition, other than accrued but unpaid interest which will be taxable as interest, and such U.S. Holder's adjusted tax basis in the senior debt security.
-A U.S. Holder's adjusted tax basis in a senior debt security to such U.S. Holder, and any such gain or loss will generally be capital gain or loss.
+A U.S. Holder's adjusted tax basis in a senior debt security generally will equal the cost of the senior debt security to such U.S. Holder, and any such gain or loss will generally be capital gain or loss.
 For a non-corporate U.S. Holder, under current law, the maximum marginal U.S. federal income tax rate applicable to the gain will be generally lower than the maximum marginal U.S. federal income tax rate applicable to ordinary income if the U.S. Holder's holding period for the senior debt securities exceeds one year (i.e., such gain is long-term capital gain).
 Any gain or loss realized on the sale, exchange, retirement or other disposition of a senior debt security generally will be treated as U.S. source gain or loss, as the case may be.
 Consequently, a U.S. Holder may not be able to claim a credit for any non-U.S. tax imposed upon a disposition of a senior debt security.
+The deductibility of capital losses is subject to limitations.